PDAL/PDAL/doc/stages/writers.text.rst

 format
   Output format to use.
 One of "geojson" or "csv".
 [Default: **csv**]

+precision
+  Decimal Precision for output of values.
+This can be overridden for individual dimensions using the **order** option.
+[Default: 3]

 order
-  Comma-separated list of dimension names, giving the desired column order in the output file, for example "X,Y,Z,Red,Green,Blue".
+  Comma-separated list of dimension names in the desired output order.
+  For example "X,Y,Z,Red,Green,Blue".
+Dimension names can optionally be followed with a colon (':') and an integer to indicate the precision to use for output.
+Ex: "X:3, Y:5,Z:0" If no precision is specified the value provided with the **precision** option is used.
 [Default: none]

 keep_unspecified
-  Should we output any fields that are not specified in the dimension order?
+  If true, writes all dimensions.
+Dimensions specified with the **order** option precede those not specified.
 [Default: **true**]

 jscallback
   When producing GeoJSON, the callback allows you to wrap the data in a function, so the output can be evaluated in a <script> tag.

 quote_header
   When producing CSV, should the column header named by quoted?
 [Default: **true**]